Wu Lien-teh: Pneumonic plague

-In the winter of 1910, Wu was given instructions from the Foreign Office of the Imperial Qing court in Peking, to travel to Harbin to investigate an unknown disease that killed 99.9% of its victims.
+In the winter of 1910, Dr Wu Lien Teh was given instructions from the Foreign Office of the Imperial Qing court in Peking, to travel to Harbin to investigate an unknown disease that killed 99.9% of its victims.
 This was the beginning of the large pneumonic plague epidemic of Manchuria and Mongolia, which ultimately claimed 60,000 lives.

 Wu was able to conduct a postmortem (usually not accepted in China at the time) on a Japanese woman who had died of the plague.
 Having ascertained via the autopsy that the plague was spreading by air, Wu developed surgical masks into more substantial masks with layers of gauze and cotton to filter the air.
 Gérald Mesny, a prominent French doctor who had come to replace Wu, refused to wear a mask and died days later of the plague.
 The mask was widely produced, with Wu overseeing the production and distribution of 60,000 masks in a later epidemic, and it featured in many press images.
-It is believed that the N95 mask is the descendant of Wu's design.

 Wu initiated a quarantine, arranged for buildings to be disinfected, and the old plague hospital to be burned down and replaced.
 The measure that Wu is best remembered for was in asking for imperial sanction to cremate plague victims.
 It was impossible to bury the dead because the ground was frozen, and the bodies could only be disposed of by soaking them in paraffin and burning them on pyres.
 Cremation of these infected victims turned out to be the turning point of the epidemic; days after cremations began, plague began to decline and within months it had been eradicated.

 Wu chaired the International Plague Conference in Mukden (Shenyang) in April 1911, a historic event attended by scientists from the United States of America, the United Kingdom of Great Britain and Ireland, France, Germany, Italy, Austria-Hungary, the Netherlands, Russia, Mexico, and China.
 The conference took place over three weeks and featured demonstrations and experiments.

 Wu later presented a plague research paper at the International Congress of Medicine, London in August 1911 which was published in The Lancet in the same month.

 At the plague conference, epidemiologists Danylo Zabolotny and Anna Tchourilina announced that they had traced the initial cause of the outbreak to Tarbagan marmot hunters who had contracted the disease from the animals.
 A tarabagan became the conference mascot.
 However, Wu raised the question of why traditional marmot hunters had not experienced deadly epidemics before.
 He later published a work arguing that the traditional Mongol and Buryat hunters had established practices that kept their communities safe and he blamed more recent Shandong immigrants to the area (Chuang Guandong) for using hunting methods that captured more sick animals and increased risk of exposure.